Books, Magazines, etc.

 Growing up, most of the books I read were sports almanacs, the Guinness Book of World Records, and picture books by Dr. Seuss.
 The one book I remember from my childhood that was my own was The 500 Hats of Bartholomew Cubbins.

-As they grew, so did my appreciation of each age category and genre in children's literature.
+As my kids grew, so did my appreciation of each age category and genre in children's literature.
 It was this connection with my kids as we experienced amazing stories and beautiful illustration that led me to choose this industry as my vocation.

-With each book, I caught myself thinking one of two things:
+With each book I read, I caught myself thinking one of two things: